ULHPC/ulhpc-docs/docs/accounts/index.md

     * ULHPC credentials are maintained by the HPC team; associated portal: <https://***REMOVED***>
         - authentication service for: UL HPC, Gitlab
     * University credentials are maintained by the IT team of the University
-        - authentication service for Service Now and all UL services
+        - authentication service for Service Now and all other UL services

 [^1]: [PrivateBin](https://privatebin.info/) is a minimalist, open source online [pastebin](https://pastebin.com/) where the server has zero knowledge of pasted data.
 Data is encrypted / decrypted in the browser using 256bit AES in Galois Counter mode.